Worldbuilding/kaztron/dev/cogs/voicelog.md

 This feature replicates the join/part logging available in TeamSpeak, mumble and similar, mainly to avoid the "wait, who joined?" and "who'd we lose?" conversations while in voice chat on Discord.
-KazTronTest will log voice join and parts in #voice like this:
+TestKaz will log voice join and parts in the associated text channel like
+this:

 ```
 [07:40] KazTron: JaneDoe has joined voice channel #general